turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap_v2.md

     * Create a new directory for this demo
     * Download Bootstrap, unzip and copy into the project directory
     * Copy the basic template and put it into a file in our project directory
-    * Read the template and review each line (especially the links to our css/js)
     * Move the bootstrap css, fonts, and js folders to the root of the directory
     * Open the template in the browser to see what we have
 * Add navbar